VA Loans With Low Credit Score Requirements

 - Being able for the veteran to qualify for VA Loan with low credit or less than perfect credit

-- Reduce hassles of getting a mortgage loan
+- Reduce the hassles of getting a mortgage loan

 - Making the home buying process affordable by requiring no down payment